Solar in Daytona Beach, FL: 2026 Cost, Savings & Payback

 How much do solar panels cost in Daytona Beach, FL?

-The average cost of a 6kW solar panel system in Daytona Beach is approximately $15,480 before incentives ($2.58/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $10,836.
-Florida property tax exemption for solar; sales tax exemption.
+The average cost of a 6kW solar panel system in Daytona Beach is approximately $15,480 before local or state incentives ($2.58/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Florida property tax exemption for solar; sales tax exemption

 How many peak sun hours does Daytona Beach get?